Together-We Thrive.

 our Team

-Interim Executive Director: Kate Pett
+Program Director: Kate Pett

 Kate has worked at the intersection of community development, education, and equity throughout her career.
 She has led nonprofit organizations for more than 18 years.
 Kate believes that the collective impact approach to organizing and steering community energy towards meaningful goals can move the needle on issues we care about in Buncombe County.